Reading Exercise #28

 A Guest Post by Michael Berard

-When it comes to sight reading, it’s important to treat the music you are reading like any other piece of music.
+When it comes to sight-reading, it’s important to treat the music you are reading like any other piece of music.
 In fact, I will also add that it is important to try and read real music and not just from books that are “designed for reading.”
-Jazz Reading Elements is a collection of songs for reading and as you will see in this post, it is also a collection of songs for playing, soloing over and plain old playing jazz.
+Jazz Reading Elements is a collection of songs for reading and as you will see in this post, it is also a collection of songs for playing, soloing over, and plain old jazz playing.

 So when I say read and treat it like any other piece of music, I mean

 - play the melody with expression, feeling, and dynamics,

 - solo over the changes and